zzmnick/PS4-Game-Recommender/reports/M3/README.md

 -    If we got nowhere in building a communication through Android Studio, we might switch to a different platform like StreamLit to build a web app (but this is very unlikely, given that we have a working UI).

 Current Challenges/Bottlenecks:
--    With regards to our app deployment, we are facing many difficulties in successfully connecting our app to our backend.
+-    We are facing difficulties in maintaining quality of images when sending them over the network to the backend for processing.
+Whether it affects the accuracy of the model remains to be seen through further testing.
 -    Furthermore, we are in a race against time to have the app and backend working cohesively so that we have enough time to deploy the app on Google Cloud to allow it to be run not just locally.

 Team Member Responsibilities: